OP-TEE/optee_os/documentation/secure_storage.md

    instances of that TA but separated from the other TAs.
 5. The Trusted Storage must provide a minimum level of protection against rollback attacks.
-It is accepted that the actually physical storage may be in an unsecure areas and so is vulnerable to actions from outside of the TEE.
+It is accepted that the actually physical storage may be in an insecure area and so is vulnerable to actions from outside of the TEE.
    Typically, an implementation may rely on the REE for that purpose (protection level 100) or on hardware assets controlled by the TEE (protection level 1000).